mardelnet/podcast-app/README.md

 Builds the application for production to the `build` folder.
 It optimizes the build for better performance and prepares the application for deployment.
 The build is minified, and the filenames include unique hashes to ensure cache busting.

-## Learn More

-You can learn more about React by referring to the [Create React App documentation](https://reactjs.org/docs/create-a-new-react-app.html).